 How to Calculate the Land to Building Ratio

 The use of the land to building ratio is much more prevalent in commercial and industrial applications.
-There are usually stringent requirements in building codes for the amount of parking for certain size structures, as well as setback and green area considerations.
+There are usually stringent requirements in building codes for the amount of parking that certain size structures must maintain, as well as setback and green area considerations.

 The Retail Shopping Center or Mall

-There must be enough people to support the shops and businesses, or there will soon be a shell building sitting empty.
+There must be enough consumers to support the shops and businesses or there will soon be a shell building sitting empty.
 Traffic patterns are also important.
 In suburban situations, it's very important to have easy access to cars and lots of convenient parking.
-In an urban setting, sometimes it's enough to provide underground parking and rely also on walking traffic.
+Sometimes it's enough to provide underground parking and rely also on walking traffic in an urban setting.

-Warehousing & Specialty
+Warehousing and Specialty Operations